Study Abroad Scholarship Competition

 Huskers in Spain

-Enter the Study Abroad Award Competition for the chance to showcase your exceptional writing skills, gain recognition within the university community, and earn a scholarship toward your international experience.
+Enter the Study Abroad Award Competition for the chance to showcase your exceptional writing skills, gain recognition within the university community, and earn one of four $1,500-$2,000 cash awards to offset the cost of your international experience.

 Open to all undergraduate and graduate students in the College of Journalism and Mass Communications who have been accepted to a University of Nebraska-Lincoln sponsored international experience.